XudongWang97/Decaf/README.md

 # Decaf Project

-A copy of Decaf project from Tsinghua University course <Principles and Practice of Compiler Construction>.
+A copy of Decaf project from Tsinghua University course "Principles and Practice of Compiler Construction".